2Cases/ph_sales_llm/docs/ARCHITECTURE_SUMMARY.md

 ## 🎯 **Emphasis on Usability, Readability, and Logic Organization**

-This refactored implementation puts **exceptional emphasis** on the three key areas you highlighted:

 ### 1. **Usability** 🚀
 - **Clean Public API**: Simple `PharmacySalesChatbot` interface that hides complexity
 - **Context Management**: Automatic resource cleanup with context managers